ZilchEngine/ZilchDocs/zilch_editor_documentation/tutorials/external_zilch_engine_tools/launcher.markdown

  ##  Browse Projects

-Click Browse button to find a Zero project through your operating system's Open dialog.
+Click Browse button to find a Zilch project through your operating system's Open dialog.

  #  The Builds Tab